Shrouk-Sharaf/Flutter-Projects/README.md

 - **Dart** – Clean and fast programming language optimized for UI
 - **Material Design** – Ensures smooth animations and interactions

+# 🧘 Application 4 – Mindfulness App

+**Mindfulness App** is a Flutter-based wellness journey app that walks users through mindfulness practices, yoga beginnings, and digital detox prompts.
+With its pastel color scheme and smooth transitions, the app encourages users to unwind and stay focused on their mental well-being.

+## 🌿 Features

+- 💬 Guided screens: Practice Mindfulness, Start with Yoga, Unplug Your Life
+- ✨ Calming UI with soft colors and modern layout
+- 📱 Interactive navigation with progress indicators and buttons
+- 🏠 Home screen with profile-style layout and stylized UI components

+## 🛠 All Applications Are Built With

+- **Flutter** – UI toolkit for building beautiful natively compiled applications
+- **Dart** – Modern and expressive programming language
+- **Material Design** – Clean and responsive layout across Android and iOS